Some common commands that I can't always remember, but may also be helpful to anyone running linux.

 - ps -A - to see all processes by all users (-a for all by your user, without subcommand to get just your shell). use

-ps -aux to list all the running processes. ps pid where pid is the Process ID (found using the previous command, you get additional useless info).
+is the Process ID (found using the previous command, you get additional useless info).

 - kill XXX - to kill a process. to get a process ID (XXX), look in /var/run or run ps -A.